Review of Level Airlines

 In Flight

-My flight returning to America was also an Airbus A300 but with a seat grid of 2 x 3 x 2.
+My flight returning to America was also an Airbus A300, but with a seat grid of 2 x 3 x 2.
 I found this flight to be much more comfortable with ample legroom and wider seats.

-Other inflight amenities are available (blankets, neck pillows, socks, etc.) but be prepared to pay for them.
+Other in-flight amenities are available (blankets, neck pillows, socks, etc.), but be prepared to pay for them.
 I purchased earbuds for my return flight & they were a modest €3.50 and came in an attractive, compact case.

 Food & Drink

 On my return flight, I opted to purchase a meal.
 Despite expecting to pay for food and drinks, I was not charged for either.
-I found the food options to be reasonable with sandwiches, snacks, desserts & vegetarian friendly options also.
+I found the food options to be reasonable with sandwiches, snacks, desserts & vegetarian-friendly options also.
 There is a decent selection of both non-alcoholic and alcoholic beverages.

 So, should you book Level Airlines?

 The short answer to this question is- maybe.
 I found Level Airlines to be an overall fair-to-good experience.
-My flight was close to $1,000 less than I would have paid booking directly through Atlanta however I had the benefit of booking my connecting flight with reward points.
-My experience on the flight to Barcelona was suboptimal and my flight back to New York was good.
+My flight was close to $1,000 less than I would have paid booking directly through Atlanta; however, I had the benefit of booking my connecting flight with reward points.
+My experience on the flight to Barcelona was suboptimal, and my flight back to New York was good.

 Final points to consider in your decision: